GarrettLevine/js-exercises/README.md

 Want to spend more time practicing your Javascript chops?
 Try these extra questions and beef up your brain.

 Questions are divided into three categories: Level 1, Level 2, Level 3.
-If you’re having trouble, don’t hestitate to grab your nearest mentor.

 Remember: There’s no one right answer out there.
 If an answer works, and you understand and can explain why it works, it’s a correct one.
 (Optimization is another thing, however…)